Proposition 19 Brings Significant Changes to Property Tax Rules for Inter-County and Inheritance Transfers

 Proposition 19 applies to Parent-Child/Grandparent-Grandchild transfers completed

-after February 15, 2021* and base value transfers involving people over 55 or severely disabled or disaster victims completed after March 31, 2021.
+after February 15, 2021* and base value transfers involving people over 55, severely and permanently disabled, or disaster victims completed after March 31, 2021.

-no later than February 15, 2021* and apply for exclusion from re-assessment under Proposition 58 and 193 requirements.
-Qualifying transactions completed prior to February 16, 2021, will be subject to current more permissive rules.
+Qualifying parent/child (grandparent/grandchild), transfers completed prior to February 16, 2021, will be subject to the prior more permissive rules.

-delay closing the transfer until April 1, 2021 or later.
-Qualifying transactions completed April 1, 2021 or later will be subject to Proposition 19’s more permissive rules.
+Conversely, qualifying base year value transfers completed April 1, 2021 or later will be subject to Proposition 19’s rules that

 It is important to note that transfers and sales of property may have income tax consequences and it is recommended that you consult an income tax professional in advance.